jonathan-bender/scaling-octo-telegram/README.md

 # Profilometer Data Reading
 This code analyzes profilometer readings.
 A single method that generates:

-A) A plot of the profile
+a) A plot of the profile

-B) A plot of the roughness
+b) A plot of the roughness

 And displays the average roughness and its standard deviation.

 ## Overview